Fabrikant, The Wordsmith

 Rainbow-1

 You are a Californian inmate firefighter, flying out to stop a wildfire in the sierras.
 You are also a native of this land, descendent of a proud line of firewalker shamans, but the blaze you're facing now is unlike anything you've ever seen.
 As you stand before it with your high-powered chainsaw, you'll will have to face the demons of your past.
 Depending on your choices, you may emerge tempered, reforged, or burned to a crisp.
-The choice is yours, big guy.
+The choice is yours, Chief.

 This is a game for adults.
 It has a fair bit of gore, violence, sexual elements, and touches on offensive topics.
 If that's not for you, turn around now, this site has plenty of other content that you will like better.